fluid-project/docs-template/README.md

 ```
 .\docpad.js                    Contains docpad configuration values.
                                The githubDocRoot value should be changed to
-                               match your project.
+                               match the repository of your project.

 .\site-structure.json          Defines the sidebar Topics navigation
-                               and the top-bar Category navigation.
+                               and the top-bar Category navigation. navigation
+                               items appear on the website in the same order
+                               defined in this file.

 .\src\documents\               Content files go in this directory.
 By default
                                content files can be written with HTML, markdown,